 - People in non-democratic nations but with internet freedom can participate and experience global democracy.
 In time, we expect all nations to take part as it is already in everyone’s long-term interest to cooperate to tackle global challenges.

-- World-Citizen’s global policies will conform to Global People Power’s Constitution and will not conflict with anyone’s Universal Rights.
+- Earth-Citizen’s global policies will conform to Global People Power’s Constitution and will not conflict with anyone’s Universal Rights.

 Global justice framework